PiBrewing/craftbeerpi4-documentation/master/examples/example-influxdb2.md

 # Example for InfluxDB V2 / Grafana installation and configuration on th pi

+## Installation of the InfluxDB v2 on the Pi

 The example installation for influxdb2 is based on the instructions you can find on the [influxdb webpage](https://docs.influxdata.com/influxdb/v2/install/#install-influxdb-as-a-service-with-systemd)

 Follow the instructions for Ubuntu / Debian.
 First you need to add the source information for the installation packages to your system.
 Run the following commands from your home directory where you have write access.